-I was first hired in the Fall of 2012 by the Writing Department at UCSB to teach first-year composition and rhetoric classes.
-All new hires went through a rigorous training seminar held in conjunction with our first class as instructor, covering a range of topics from pedagogy to genre theory and rhetorical analysis to the writing process.
-It exposed me to many new ways of thinking about teaching and below I list some of the posts relevant to teaching writing.
+After being hired by the Writing Department at UCSB as a graduate student to teach first-year composition and rhetoric classes, I, along with my new colleagues, went through a rigorous semester-long training seminar, covering a range of topics from pedagogy to rhetorical analysis to the writing process.
+It exposed me to many new ways of thinking about teaching and here I list some of the posts relevant to teaching writing.
 The primary audience is other instructors, but I’ve assigned them for my students to read in the past as well.

 A first-year composition course that focuses on genre-based analysis and rhetorical awareness.
 It is designed to develop research skills and the processes of drafting, peer-review, and revising.